max-kk/ajax-login-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 2.14 - 15/07/2020 =

+- Limit Login Attempts Reloaded tweak (each login attempt decrease limit count to 2)
+- Added some styles for the "MailChimp for WordPress" checkbox

+= VER 2.13 - 27/04/2020 =

+- Restored registration with a WP-Recall plugin active
+- Login Security Improvements
+- Limit Login Attempts Reloaded - https://wordpress.org/plugins/limit-login-attempts-reloaded/
+- Hash param to trigger modal: https://docs.maxim-kaminsky.com/lrm/kb/hash-param-to-trigger-modal-or-change-the-tabs/
+- Fix for the "Confirm use of weak password" checkbox on the Password reset page

+= VER 2.12 - 8/04/2020 =

+- Integrated the Polylang plugin - https://docs.maxim-kaminsky.com/lrm/kb/multi-language-set-up-via-polylang/
+- Config files for the Loco Translate plugin

 = VER 2.11 - 23/03/2020 =